-Summit School of Ahwatukee has had an active Student Council since 2001 led by Advisor, Melissa France.
+Summit School has had an active Student Council since 2001 led by Advisor, Melissa France.
 Each August, students are encouraged to run for elected office.
 Students in fifth through eighth grades are elected through a process outlined by the Student Council bylaws, which requires students to obtain recommendations from three teachers, the Head of School, and five peers.

 Next the candidates create a poster that demonstrates their strengths for the office they strive to achieve.
 Finally, students prepare a two to three minute speech to present to the student body on Election Day.